 - Crowns can match the wear compatibility of your natural teeth.

 Let us know what the most important benefit(s) are to you, and we’ll help you choose the best type of crown for you.

 Depending on your needs and desires, we may recommend crowns made from the following materials:

-- PFM crowns are best for severally decayed or injured teeth that endure high amounts of stress.
+- PFM crowns are best for severely decayed or injured teeth that endure high amounts of stress.
 Standing for “Porcelain-Fused-to-Metal,” a PFM crown is white, strong and durable.
 This strength comes from a thin precious metal covering which is designed to fit over the tooth.
 Porcelain is fused to that metal shell in a high-heat furnace, and the porcelain is matched in color to look just like your remaining natural teeth.
 For maximum strength, the white gold metal layer can even be made to include part of the biting surface.